How API Abuse Nearly Bankrupted a Developer Tools Startup

 });

-The attacker probably found us through:
+The attacker probably found the endpoint through:

 • Scanning JavaScript bundles for API endpoints